Table of Contents

 Mixtures

-- Variable composition.
+- Variable composition

-- Shows properties of the constituent substances.
+- Retain properties of constituents

-- Components can be separated by physical methods.
+- Components separable by physical methods

 Compounds

-- Fixed composition.
+- Fixed composition

 - New substance has different properties from its constituents.